WrenSwift/SimsSwitcher/docs/Archive/[arc1.0.0]readme.md

   Ensure you have write permissions in your user directory.
 Presets are stored using `QSettings` under the "Falcon" organization.

 - **CSV file not found:**
-  Make sure `inc/packsDil.csv` is present for offline use.
+  Make sure `inc/packsDil.csv` is present.

 - **UI elements missing or not working:**
   Ensure you are using the latest version and that all files from the release are present.

 - **Duplicate Mods Warning:**
   If you see a warning about mods existing in both active and disabled folders, resolve the duplicates to avoid conflicts.

-- **Drag-and-Drop Issues:**
-  Only local files and folders can be added via drag-and-drop.
-Files from archives or browsers may not work.

 ---